data-henrik/security-advisor-findings/interactive-tool/README.md

-# Work with IBM Cloud Security Advisor
+# Work with IBM Cloud Security Advisor objects

 This is a small tool to interactively
 - search for providers of notes and findings,
 - search for notes by a specific provider,